mjhea0/express-testing-mocha-knex/README.md

 const userQueries = require('../db/queries.users');
 ```

 Run the tests again.
-They should all still pass!
-Notice how we were able to refactor with confidence since we had proper test coverage.
-We would know immediately if the refactor broke something.
+They all should still pass!
+Notice how we were able to refactor with confidence (without fear of the code breaking) since we had proper test coverage.
 Finish refactoring out all of the knex logic to *queries.users.js*.
 Test again when done.

 ## Conclusion

-With testing, alot of this becomes repetition.
-Try going to one of your previous CRUD apps and setting up a test folder to test out your routes.

-Look back to the objectives...
+Turn back to the objectives.
+Read each aloud to yourself.
+Can you put each one into action?

+The testing process may seem daunting and unnecessary at first, but you will soon just how necessary they are as your projects grow and become more complex.
+Continue to practice testing by incorporating tests whenever you begin a new project.

+The full code can be found in the [express-testing-mocha-knex](https://github.com/mjhea0/express-testing-mocha-knex) repository.